dot-file/age-edit/README.md

 "[with](https://www.python.org/dev/peps/pep-0343/)"
 [pattern](https://clojuredocs.org/clojure.core/with-open).

-If any error occurs between step 4 and 5, age-edit waits for you to press Enter to delete the temporary file.
+If any error occurs between steps 4 and 5, age-edit waits for you to press Enter to delete the temporary file.
 This gives you an opportunity to save the edited version of the file so you don't lose your edits.

 age-edit is beta-quality software.